-20 Aircraft Carriers That Faced Major Design Flaws
+20 Aircraft Carriers with Major Design Flaws

 Aircraft carriers are among the most complex and powerful naval vessels, but even these giants can suffer from significant design flaws.
 From issues with stability to problems with flight operations, some carriers have faced serious challenges.
 Here are some aircraft carriers that encountered major design flaws.